vyahello/devops-master-class/kubernetes/readme.md

 If master goes down, app will run anyway.

+Node is virtual server where your POD is running.

 ```bash
 kubectl get componentstatuses  # check all components
 NAME                 STATUS    MESSAGE             ERROR